golovach-ivan/Correct-by-Construction/rho_streams/README.md

 ```
-new const, take, iter, copy in {
+new const, take, takeData, iter, copy in {

   contract const(@val, dst) = {
     new ack in {